Child soldiers in Africa

-Child soldiers in Africa refers to the military use of children under the age of 18 by national armed forces or other armed groups in Africa.
+Children under the age of 18 have been used by national armed forces and other armed groups in Africa.
 Typically, this classification includes children serving in non-combatant roles (such as cooks or messengers), as well as those serving in combatant roles.
-In 2008, it was estimated that 40 percent of child soldiers worldwide were in Africa, and that the use of child soldiers in armed conflict was increasing faster than any other continent.
+In 2008, it was estimated that 40 percent of child soldiers worldwide were in Africa, and the use of child soldiers in armed conflict was increasing faster than any other continent.
 Additionally, average age of children recruited as soldiers appears to be decreasing.
 As of 2017, the UN listed that seven out of fourteen countries recruiting and using child soldiers in state forces or armed groups were in Africa: Central African Republic, Democratic Republic of the Congo, Mali, Nigeria, Somalia, South Sudan, Sudan.

 Overview

 Continental estimates

 Exact data on the number of child soldiers in Africa is not known, partly due to the inaccessibility of some regions.
 In addition, there are a high number of unregistered births in several African nations, making it difficult to estimate the number of child soldiers in certain countries.

 In 2003, the UN Office for the Coordination of Humanitarian Affairs estimated that up to half of children involved with state armed forces and non-state armed groups worldwide were in Africa.
-In 2004, Child Soldiers International estimated that 100,000 children were being used in this way on the continent; in 2008, an academic estimate put the total at 120,000 children, or 40 percent of the global total of child soldiers.
+In 2004, Child Soldiers International estimated that 100,000 children were in use on the continent; in 2008, an academic estimate put the total at 120,000 children, or 40 percent of the global total of child soldiers.